Dre Campbell Farm

 9. Tomato Leaf Spray

-Make a homemade bug spray for your vegetable plants and flowers by steeping 2 cups of chopped tomato leaves in a quart of water.
-Leave it to rest overnight.
+Just steep 2 cups of chopped tomato leaves in a quart of water.

-Afterward, strain it and use it to coat your plants with a sprayer.
+Leave it to sit overnight.
+Afterward, strain it and use it to spray your plants.

 10. Milk Spray

-Mix up a 40/60 solution of milk and water and spray crops as needed.
+Just mix a 40/60 solution of milk and water, then spray crops as needed.
 Use it to spray all plant surfaces, including the undersides of leaves.

 12. Sticky Traps